sneha1606/Heart-Disease/README.md

 Introduction:

-*The below mentioned project has been completed for a case study competition by IIT-Rohtak*
+*The below mentioned project has been completed for a case study competition by IIT-Roorkee*

 Problem Statement:
 The goal is to predict the rate of heart disease (per 100,000 individuals) across the United States at the county-level from other socioeconomic indicators.
 The data is compiled from a wide range of sources .